prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 Die area = 662.870 * 673.590
 	 = 446502.6033 sq. microns
 ```
-Let us see the def file after floorplan in magic using the following command.
-For this we need the locations of tech file, LEf file and DEF file. `/home/kunalg123/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech` is the location tech file. `/home/kunalg123/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/26-01_11-22/tmp/merged.lef` is the location of the LEF file and DEF file is present in the floorplan folder.
+Let us view the floorplan in magic using the following command.
+For this we need the `tech file`, `LEf file` and `DEF file`. `/home/kunalg123/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech` is the location tech file. `/home/kunalg123/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/26-01_11-22/tmp/merged.lef` is the location of the LEF file and DEF file is present in the floorplan folder.
 ```
 ‌‌prajwalita17@vsd-pd-workshop-05:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/26-01_11-22/results/floorplan$ magic -T /home/kunalg123/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &
 ```